05912Shivani/fullstack-project-travel/README.md

 I have used Swagger UI documentation and you can also test the code on POSTMAN

  API Endpoints

- Method    	Endpoint	    Description
+ GET	: /tour
- GET	         /tour	      Get all tours
+ GET	:  /tour/:id
- GET	        /tour/:id	    Get a specific tour
+ POST	: /tour
- POST	        /tour        	Create a new tour
+ PUT	:  /tour/:id
- PUT	       /tour/:id	    Update an existing tour DELETE	    /tour/:id	      Delete a tour
+ DELETE	:/tour/:id

  You can see the full project here: